-The Porsche Boxster and Cayman are mid-engine two-seater sports cars that have been produced and marketed by the German car manufacturer Porsche over four generations – as a two-door, two-seater roadster (Boxster) and as a three-door, two-seater hatchback coupe (Cayman).
+The Porsche Boxster and Cayman are mid-engine two-seater sports cars.
+They have been produced and marketed by the German car manufacturer Porsche over four generations.
+As a two-door, two-seater roadster (Boxster) and as a three-door, two-seater hatchback coupe (Cayman).

-The first generation of the Boxster was launched in 1996, the second generation of the Boxster and the Cayman came onto the market at the end of 2005, and the third generation was launched in 2012.
-Since the introduction of the fourth generation in 2016, the two models have been marketed as the Porsche 718 Boxster and Porsche 718 Cayman.
+Porsche launched the first generation of the Boxster in 1996.
+End of 2005 they released the second generation of the Boxster and the Cayman.
+The third generation was launched in 2012.
+Since the introduction of the fourth generation in 2016, Porsche marketed the two models as the Porsche 718 Boxster and Porsche 718 Cayman.

 The Boxster nameplate is a portmanteau of Boxer, a reference to its flat or boxer engine, and Roadster, a reference to its body style.
 The Cayman nameplate is an alternative spelling of Cayman, a member of the alligator family.

 The displacement drops from 2.7 l to 2.0 l in the basic variant and from 3.4 l to 2.5 l in the S variant.
 The turbocharging leads to an increase in performance.
 This increases to 220 kW (300 hp) in the basic version and to 257 kW (350 hp) in the S-version.

 The smallest Porsche accelerates from 0 to 100 km/h in 4.6 seconds and reaches a top speed of 285 km/h.
 Pretty fast for a car of this size.

 The Porsche can fit 51 Fusion parts, so far nothing special.
 The Boxster should run 8.501s

 |Prestige Cup||Season 16|

 Porsche 718 Boxster S CSR2 tunes and shifts